 The latest addition to Valvona & Crolla family enterprise, from the next generation, Mary and Philip''s daughter Francesca, close by Harvey Nicks.
 High on style and quality dining, a very 'hip' place to be.

-A keen supporter of a heady mix of both the finest Italian and Scottish produce including many fine Scottish artisan cheeses.
+A keen supporter of a heady mix of both the finest Italian and Scottish produce including many fine Scottish artisan cheeses on her CHEESEBOARD.

 The Wine List is selected by her Father, Philip Contini, grandson of founder Alfonso Crolla, from his award-winning range in Valvona & Crolla.
 Members of the prestigious Scotch Beef Club.
 Open all day Mondays to Saturdays then Sunday brunch.